microsoft/nni/docs/QuickStart.md

 The Web UI urls are: http://223.255.255.1:8080   http://127.0.0.1:8080
 ```

-Open the `Web UI url` in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.
+Open the `Web UI url`(In this information is: `http://223.255.255.1:8080`) in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.

 ### View summary page